C-RH-C/crhc-cli/README.md

 - `crhc inventory list` - To list the first 50 entries of your RHEL Inventory
 - `crhc inventory list_all` - To list all the entries of your RHEL Inventory
 - `crhc inventory --display_name` - To search in RHEL Inventory by `display_name`
+- `crhc inventory list --csv` - To generate the output in csv file.
+A new file `/tmp/inventory_report.csv` will be created.
+- `crhc inventory list_all --csv` - To generate the output in csv file.
+A new file `/tmp/inventory_report.csv` will be created.
+- `crhc inventory --display_name <short name or fqdn> --csv` - To generate the output in csv file.
+A new file `/tmp/inventory_report.csv` will be created.
 - `crhc swatch list` - To list the first 100 entries of your Subscription Watch Inventory
 - `crhc swatch list_all` - To list all the entries of your Subscription Watch Inventory
+- `crhc swatch list --csv` - To generate the output in csv file.
+A new file `/tmp/swatch_report.csv` will be created.
+- `crhc swatch list_all --csv` - To generate the output in csv file.
+A new file `/tmp/swatch_report.csv` will be created.
 - `crhc swatch socket_summary` - To list a summary of sockets based on your Subscription Watch Inventory
 - `crhc endpoint list` - To list all the available API endpoints on `console.redhat.com`
 - `crhc get <API ENDPOINT>` - Here you should be able to query the API endpoint directly